 Beginner Photography Tips

-- Keep the same settings and horizontal plane (ie try not to move the entire tripod, just gently pan the head)
+- Keep the same settings and horizontal plane (ie try not to move the entire tripod, just gently pan the head).

 Remember head torches if you do stay for stars, the walk back to your car is unlit.

-Best Time to Visit Horseshoe Bend, AZ
+Best Time To Visit Horseshoe Bend Arizona

 Where To Eat Near Horseshoe Bend